PriyankaYadhav/AI-Projects/README.md

 # AI Projects
 Hello Welcome to AI repository
-In this place you will a demo of AI projects and Software Engineering projects.
+In this place you will find a demo of AI projects and Software Engineering projects.